Moduli interpretation of Eisenstein series: Relations involving the Weil pairing and Hecke operators

 \section{Relations involving the Weil pairing and Hecke operators}

-In this section, we prove deeper algebraic relations between the modular forms $\lambdaDj$ than those in Lemma~\ref{lemma3.15}.
-The first few relations owe their existence to the Weil pairing on the $\myl$-torsion group $\El$ of our elliptic curve.
-Others are related to the action of the full Hecke algebra of $\Gammal$ on modular forms in $\ringRl$.
-We eventually obtain enough relations to be able to show in essence that, over $\C$, the weight $2$ and~$3$ parts of $\ringRl$ are stable under the action of the Hecke algebra.
+In this section, we prove deeper algebraic relations between the modular forms in $\ringRl$.
+The first few relations arise from the Weil pairing on the $\myl$-torsion group $\El$ of our elliptic curve.
+Other relations are related to the action of the full Hecke algebra of $\Gammal$ on modular forms in $\ringRl$.
+We eventually obtain enough relations to be able to show in essence that the weight $2$ and~$3$ parts of $\ringRl$ are stable under the action of the Hecke algebra.
 (Actually, in the case of weight~$3$ we obtain only a partial result at this stage of the proof.)
 We use this in Section~\ref{section5} to conclude over $\C$ that the ring $\ringRl$ contains all modular forms of weights $2$ and above.
 This of course implies Hecke stability in all weights, and supersedes the previous result.
-Thus the only modular forms that do not appear in $\ringRl$ are the cusp forms of weight~$1$; all other modular forms of all weights are expressible as polynomials in the $\lambdaP$, or equivalently as polynomials in the $\thelambda_{(\pointP)+(\pointQ)+(\pointR)}$ which are slopes of lines through torsion points of the Weierstrass model of $\E$.

-The overall shape of the formulas giving the action of the Hecke operators is similar to the results in the articles of Borisov and Gunnells~\cite{BorisovGunnells,BorisovGunnellsNonvanishing,BorisovGunnellsHigherWeight}.
-The treatment in those articles concerns only the group $\Gamma_1(\myl)$, and proceeds via $q$-expansions and periods of modular forms (the reader is referred also to~\cite{Pasol}).
-Our formulation in terms of $\Gammal$ involves neither of the above techniques, but focuses instead on the modular parametrization given by the modular curve.
-We hope to treat some of the connections between this article and those previous articles in later work; it would also be desirable to understand the Hecke action better by directly relating our relations coming from Laurent expansions of elliptic functions to the geometry of toric varieties used in \cite{BorisovGunnells}.
+The overall shape of our formulas related to Hecke operators is similar to the results in the articles of Borisov and Gunnells~\cite{BorisovGunnells,BorisovGunnellsNonvanishing,BorisovGunnellsHigherWeight}.
+Those articles work with $\Gamma_1(\myl)$, and prove their formulas via $q$-expansions.
+Our treatment of $\Gammal$ proceeds instead from the modular parametrization given by the modular curve.
+We hope to treat some of the connections between our approach and theirs, as well as the results in~\cite{Pasol}, in later work; it would also be desirable to understand the Hecke action better by directly connecting our relations from Laurent expansions to the geometry of toric varieties used in \cite{BorisovGunnells}.